globelabs/globelabs.github.io/docs/docs-all.md

 __Note:__ Response parameters deliveryInfo, callbackData, senderName are optional parameters that are not currently supported by the Globe Labs SMS (beta) API.

-### Receiving SMS
+### Receiving SMS (SMS-MO)

-In receiving SMS, globe will send a data to your Notify URL (that you provided when you created your app) when the subscriber sends an SMS or replied to your short code number.
+In receiving SMS, globe will send a data(POST) to your Notify URL (that you provided when you created your app) when the subscriber sends an SMS or replied to your short code number.

+(Mobile Originating - Subscriber to Application)

 ```javascript
 {